 Have you been prescribed Zoloft while you’re breastfeeding, but you’re afraid of side effects for your baby?
 Read on to learn more about the safety of taking Zoloft for your baby.

 While antidepressants are often prescribed for people with depression and/or anxiety, you may be worried about trying a medication when you’re breastfeeding.
 Or worse, you may be told you need to wean so you can start a medication.

 But this often isn’t the case.
+And given the advantages of breastfeeding for you and your baby, it’s important that people know you can often take a medication while still nursing.
 That’s why I want to tell you more about using Zoloft while breastfeeding, both from a scientific stance and a more personal point of view.

 I’ll be honest, I’m a little nervous to be talking about my own journey with antidepressant use for all the internet to see.
 But I know that when I was grappling with deciding whether to use an antidepressant, I would have liked to find an article like this.
 Plus, the stigma won’t go away if we don’t start to open up.
 So I’ll start with me.

 RELATED: Help for postpartum depression and postpartum anxiety